Chapter Twelve

 Around and around the objects went.
 Each person speaking while holding someone else's sacred item, feeling the weight of another's gift, understanding through touch and presence what words alone couldn't convey.

-Serepna held Yemotos's etching tool and spoke about how his vessels had taught her about containers—how questions were containers for meaning, how rituals were containers for pattern, how even the uncomfortable silences she created were vessels that held space for truth to emerge.
+Serapnenh held Yemotos's etching tool and spoke about how his vessels had taught her about containers—how questions were containers for meaning, how rituals were containers for pattern, how even the uncomfortable silences she created were vessels that held space for truth to emerge.

-Benbhubh held Alenh's glittering pendant and marveled at how beautiful something could be while still being dangerous—uranium ore and beads that could enable trade or enable hierarchy, depending on how they were carried.
+Benbhub held Alenh's glittering pendant and marveled at how beautiful something could be while still being dangerous—uranium ore and beads that could enable trade or enable hierarchy, depending on how they were carried.
 His work with waste was the opposite: necessary but ugly, functional but feared.
 And yet both were essential.
 Both served.

-Renkh held Malkh's pestle and saw the completion of the pair—mortar and pestle, vision and method, spontaneity and precision.
+Renkhos held Malkhos's pestle and saw the completion of the pair—mortar and pestle, vision and method, spontaneity and precision.
 "We thought we were protecting the community," he said quietly.
 "But we were also protecting \this\—" he gestured at the pattern-keepers "—the odd ones who made everything else possible."

-Threyenh held Tonkh's whistle and spoke about signals—how her fermentation was really about timing and rhythm, about knowing when to intervene and when to let processes work themselves out.
+Threyenh held Tonkhos's whistle and spoke about signals—how her fermentation was really about timing and rhythm, about knowing when to intervene and when to let processes work themselves out.
 "You taught me that through watching," she said to the twins.
 "Taught me that protection is also about patience."

 Henmos, youngest of the eleven, held Threyenh's tap and understood suddenly, viscerally, what his counting had really been about: controlled flow.
 Numbers weren't abstract—they were taps and vessels, channels and containers, ways to let knowledge flow at the right pace to the right people.